Search Railroad Sites For:

 Area: B+ IC2: 88, 133, 391

-Sykesville is home to the only surviving Baldwin-designed railroad station exclusively on the OML (there's another at Point of Rocks that is shared with the Metropolitan Branch).
-The building dates from 1883, and now houses a restaurant.
-During the warm months, you can enjoy a meal under the patio umbrellas and, if you're lucky, watch some CSX traffic.
+The station building now houses a restaurant.
+During the warm months, you can enjoy a meal on the covered patio (former passemger platform) and, if you're lucky, see some CSX traffic roll past.

 Butter Factory